168th Field Artillery Regiment

-Colorado unit
+History

-The regiment perpetuated the lineage of the 1st Separate Battalion, Field Artillery of the Colorado National Guard, organized on 30 September 1911 at Denver with Batteries A and B. The battalion was eliminated with the two batteries becoming separate units on 20 October 1914.
-The battalion was formed again by the expansion of the Colorado field artillery units with Batteries A, B, and C on 5 July 1916.
-It was mustered into federal service at Golden between 4 July and 14 August that year for duty on the Mexican border.
-After the end of this duty, the battalion was mustered out of federal service on 6 March 1917 at Fort D. A. Russell.
+The regiment perpetuated the lineage of the 1st Separate Battalion, Field Artillery of the Colorado National Guard, originally organized on 30 September 1911 at Denver with Batteries A and B. The battalion was eliminated on 20 October 1914, with the two batteries becoming separate units.
+The battalion was reformed by the expansion of the Colorado field artillery units with Batteries A, B, and C on 5 July 1916.
+It was mustered into federal service at Golden between 4 July and 14 August that year for duty on the Mexican border, and was mustered out of federal service on 6 March 1917 at Fort D. A. Russell, Wyoming.
 The unit returned to federal service on 5 August 1917 during World War I, and was reorganized as the 1st Battalion, 148th Field Artillery of the 41st Division on 19 September 1917.

+Interwar period

-Demobilized at Fort D. A. Russell on 29 June 1919, the battalion was reorganized in the Colorado National Guard as the 1st Battalion, 158th Field Artillery and federally recognized 9 July 1923 with headquarters at Loveland.
+The 148th Field Artillery was demobilized at Fort D. A. Russell on 29 June 1919.
+The battalion was reorganized in the Colorado National Guard as the 1st Battalion, 158th Field Artillery, and federally recognized on 9 July 1923 with headquarters at Loveland.
 It was reorganized and redesignated 1 July 1926 as the 168th Field Artillery Battalion (Horse), becoming the divisional artillery battalion of the 24th Cavalry Division.
-The 168th Field Artillery Regiment was organized on 1 August 1933 as the divisional artillery regiment of the 24th Cavalry Division with headquarters at Denver.
-The 1st Battalion was redesignated that day from the 168th Field Artillery Battalion (Horse), and the 2nd Battalion was converted from the 117th Separate Cavalry Squadron.
+The battalion was expanded into a regiment on 1 August 1933, with headquarters at Denver; the 1st Battalion was redesignated from the 168th Field Artillery Battalion (Horse), and the 2nd Battalion was converted from the 117th Separate Cavalry Squadron.